Deadly Bangladesh container depot fire brought under control

 Authorities have not determined the cause of the disaster but suspect a container of hydrogen peroxide was the source.

-"The fire has not been put out completely but there is no risk of further explosion as our team has sorted out the chemical containers .. one by one," senior fire service official Monir Hossain told Reuters from the scene.
+"The fire has not been put out completely but there is no risk of further explosion as our team has sorted out the chemical containers .. one by one," senior fire service official Monir Hossain told Reuters.

+He said even basic fire-safety measures had not been implemented with only a handful of extinguishers in a depot storing dozens of containers full of everything from clothes to chemicals.

 "We haven't found any basic fire safety measures ...
 There were simply some extinguishers.
 Nothing else.
-They didn’t follow storage guidelines for hazardous chemicals."
+They didn’t even follow storage guidelines for hazardous chemicals," Hossain said.

 The director of the facility, the BM Container Depot, did not answer calls to his mobile telephone seeking comment.